 I've always been an artistic person, ever since I was a little girl.
-When college came around I did the only thing that really made sense to me, I went to art school.
+When college came around, I did the only thing that made sense to me; I went to art school.
 In January of 2010, my husband Alex and I started having photo shoots here and there with our friends and family.
-Turned out we were pretty good at it and we've had LewChan Photography as a side business ever since (we both also had full time jobs).
+It turns out, we were pretty good at it.

-Then in September of 2012 I gave birth to the most perfect baby girl there ever was.
+Then in September of 2012, I gave birth to the most perfect baby girl there ever was.
 I struggled with the idea of leaving her in the care of someone else once my maternity leave was over.
-In January 2013 I made the heartbreaking transition of going back to work after baby and did so for 6 weeks until I was laid off.
+In January 2013, I made the heartbreaking transition of going back to work after baby and did so for six weeks until I was laid off.
 It was a blessing.
-I'm now home full time with my daughter and am working on getting our photography business off the ground.
-I also do freelance graphic design and write about 3-4 times a week in a blog I've had since February 2007.
-It's called cappuccinochitchat.com… you should pay me a visit sometime :)
+I'm now home full-time with my daughter and am working on our photography business.

 What has been your biggest business struggle as an entrepreneur?

-What advice would you give to a new entrepreneur?
+What advice would you give to an aspiring photographer?